ChristopherJHart/ChristopherJHart.github.io/_posts/2022-05-19-Understanding-ARP-Glean.md

 title: Understanding ARP Glean
 ---

+> **Note**: If you are not familiar with the concepts of the data plane and control plane on network devices, I highly recommend reviewing my [Understanding the Data, Control, and Management Planes of Network Devices post]({{ site.baseurl }}/Understanding-Data-Control-Management-Planes/) prior to reading this post.

 [In a previous blog post]({{ site.baseurl }}/Illustrating-Why-The-First-ICMP-Ping-Is-Lost/), we investigated one scenario that explains why the first packet of a `ping` command is lost.

 ```